 Trevor Bolder was the bassist for ‘The Spiders From Mars’ - David Bowie's backing band between 1970-1973.
 Like his fellow bandmates, Trevor Bolder was born in Yorkshire, first gaining momentum in his career playing for "The Rats" with future Bowie bandmate Mick Ronson.
 Bolder played the bass guitar on Bowie's studio albums Hunky Dory (1971), The Rise and Fall of Ziggy Stardust and the Spiders from Mars (1972), Aladdin Sane (1973).
 After the sudden disbanding of The Spiders From Mars in 1973 Bolder continued his successful career as a bass player.
 Joining with progressive rock bands Wishbone Ash and Uriah Heep who he played with from 1977 until his passing in 2013 contributing to 13 studio albums.

 The original concept behind the artwork was to include portraits of each band member in the Aladdin Sane gatefold sleeve.
 The three portraits were then changed to the full-length image of David Bowie.
-The other band members were also photographed for the album including guitarist Mick Ronson and drummer Woody Woodmansey.
-This rarely seen image was uncovered by The Duffy Archive and first released in 2014.
+The other band members were also photographed for the album including drummer Woody Woodmansey and bass player Trevor Bolder.
+These images remained undiscovered for 40 years and were not published until 2013 in the Duffy:Bowie Five Sessions Book.

 The fascinating story behind this timeless session is fully documented in the Duffy Bowie Five Sessions Book told by those who were there.
 Including Duffy who said of the session – “It happened because there was a little bit of magic in the room that night.
 I’ll say it myself – it’s a great cover!”